When it comes to stories of entrepreneurship, there is an interesting link between intelligence and eccentric nature.

 While Benjamin Franklin had a routine named 'the air bath' where he just sat naked in front of a window.

-Does the common idea of geniuses having an eccentric behavior bear any truth?
-Here are 26 crazy short stories of eccentric entrepreneurs for you to decide.
+Does the common idea of geniuses being tied to eccentric behavior bear any truth?
+Here are 26 interesting stories of successful entrepreneurs for you to decide.

 “My life is my job, and my job is my life”